namhyung/uftrace/doc/uftrace-dump.md

     ran less than the sampling time will be removed from the output and functions ran longer than the time will be shown as larger.

+\--no-args
+:   Do not show function arguments and return value.

 COMMON OPTIONS
 ==============